How to Grow and Care for Poppy Plants

 Poppy Plant Propagation

 You can also start seeds indoors.
 Start Poppy seeds indoors six to eight weeks before the last frost in your area.
-We recommend planting them in separate pots, allowing ample room for root growth.
+After planting them in containers, move the seed trays to a sunny window.
+As previously mentioned, the seed need sunlight to germinate recommend planting them in separate pots, allowing ample room for root growth.
 This will make transplanting easier.
 For best results, transplant while still small.

 Note: We recommend a heated germination mat, to increase the speed of seed germination.
 Also, the germination rate is higher.